keeperdao/kips/KIP-0/KIP-0.md

 ## Preface

 ### Proposal
-Adopt the specified guidelines below, defining the KeeperDAO governance framework.
+Adopt the specified guidelines below, defining the KeeperDAO governance.

 ### Summary
 KIP-0 defines a simple format for writing KeeperDAO improvement proposals (KIPs), and illustrates how a KIP goes from idea to reality, through consensus.
 Finally, it defines governance helpers called Sophons that coordinate the governance process.